dennismutitu006/dennismutitu006/README.md

 # 👋 Hi, I'm Dennis Mutitu!

 Welcome to my GitHub profile!
 I'm a passionate **Software Engineer** with a background in **Human Resources management**.
-My journey in tech began with my **undergad degree at Maseno University**, where I discovered the power of combining my HR expertise with cutting-edge technology.I later advanced my skills through ALX's softwarengineering program.
+My journey in tech began with my **undergad degree at Maseno University**, where I discovered the power of combining my HR expertise with cutting-edge technology.I later advanced my skills through ALX's software engineering program.
 I am driven by a desire to build solutions that bridge the gap between people and technology.

 ---